CCI-MOC/hil/docs/network-drivers.md

 switch.

-## Openvswitch Driver (For developement purpose only.
+## Openvswitch Driver (For development purpose only.
 Do not use in production.)

 This driver is made available so that developers can have real switch like functionality without having access to any real switch hardware.